lcrestez-dn/dnos-kdev/README.rst

 dnos-kdev: Kernel tool for dnos

-This run kernel debug tools inside a docker container
+This tools installs and runs kernel development packages for a specific distro version inside a docker container.
+This allows using tools requiring exact binary compatibility.

+The installed packages include compilers, kernel images, debug symbols, kpatch-build and systemtap.

 Options:
 --------